 Everyone likes the ease of doing nothing in the kitchen and slow cooker cheesy corn lets you do just that.

-Of course corn is not just for side dishes – it makes dips and appetizers light up the room too!
-This fiesta corn dip and crack corn dip are pretty much the only dips you will need at any party this year.
+Of course, corn is not just for side dishes – it makes dips and appetizers light up the room too!
+This fiesta corn dip and easy corn dip recipe are pretty much the only dips you will need at any party this year.

 Last but certainly not least, this traditional corn casserole is THE best side dish for the major holiday season.